aeternity/AEXs/AEXS/aex-9.md

 ```

 `transfer_from`
-Transfers _value amount of tokens from address _from to address _to, and MUST fire the Transfer event.
+Transfers `value` amount of tokens from address `from` to address `to`, and MUST fire the Transfer event.

 The `transfer_from` method is used for a withdraw workflow, allowing contracts to transfer tokens on your behalf.
 This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
 The function SHOULD throw unless the `from` account has deliberately authorized the sender of the message via some mechanism.